How to get a DOT number in Texas? Information about the Texas DOT number application

 What Exactly is a DOT Number?

 A DOT number is a unique identifier that the Federal Motor Carrier Safety Administration (FMCSA), a branch of the Department of Transportation, assigns to registered commercial vehicles.
 It's used to monitor a company's safety information, including inspections, audits, compliance reviews, crash investigations, and more.
+What are DOT Numbers?
 It's not just about ensuring your truck is roadworthy.
 It's about creating a culture of safety and responsibility within the trucking industry.

 Who Needs a DOT Number in Texas?